TrackerControl/auto-app-consent/README.md

 # App Consent

 This repository shall help app developers implement consent in apps correctly.

-At the moment, this project automatically implements a consent flow if your app uses Google Firebase Analytics.
+At the moment, this project automatically implements a consent flow if your app uses Google Firebase Analytics or the Facebook SDK.

-*Note that the use of Google Analytics in the EU is [likely illegal even with user consent](https://noyb.eu/en/austrian-dsb-eu-us-data-transfers-google-analytics-illegal), because data is sent to the US and can be used for unlawful surveillance of EU citizens.*
+*Note that the use of Google and Facebook services in the EU is [likely illegal even with user consent](https://noyb.eu/en/austrian-dsb-eu-us-data-transfers-google-analytics-illegal), because data is sent to the US and can be used for unlawful surveillance of EU citizens.*

 <img src="assets/screen.png"
       alt="Screenshot of the automatic consent flow."